wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 **EXAMPLE BATCH JOB HERE**

-You can also provide to `mpirun` a hostfile that tells it which computers to use --- on most clusters this is rarely neccessary.
+You can also provide to `mpirun` a hostfile that tells it which computers to use --- on most clusters this is rarely necessary.

 ### Some mpirun options